New Results on Equilibria in Strategic Candidacy: The first frontier: four candidates

-Similar constructions of profiles can thus be obtained for other scoring rules.
-However, Borda comes out as a very peculiar case~\cite{SaariJET1989} among scoring rules\footnote{For a more detailed statement of this result, we point the reader to the work of Saari, in particular~\cite{Saari1996}.
-In a nutshell, for the case of 4 candidates, families of scoring rules such that, when the scoring vector for 3 candidates is of the form $\langle w_1, w_2, 0 \rangle$, the vector for 4 candidates is of the form $\langle 3w_1, w_1 + 2w_2, 2w_2, 0 \rangle$ are an exception.
-For instance, the scoring rule $\langle \langle 3,1,0,0\rangle, \langle 1,0,0\rangle \langle 1,0\rangle \rangle$ satisfies this. }.
-This is also verified for strategic candidacy. \begin{proposition} For Borda and $m=4$, there is always an NE. \end{proposition} We could check this by relying on the fact that Borda rule is represented by a weighted majority graph, and by adding the corresponding constraints into the ILP.
+Similar profiles can be obtained for other Saari rules.
+As for the Borda rule, which is not a Saari rule, it stands as an exception: \begin{proposition} For Borda and $m=4$, every candidacy game has an NE. \end{proposition} This result was obtained by a translation into an integer linear program, then run on a computer.
+It relies on the fact that Borda rule can be computed from the weighted majority graph, and by adding the corresponding constraints into the ILP (for the details of this ILP, see Appendix B).
 The infeasibility of the resulting set of constraints shows that no instances without NE can be constructed.

-However, it takes only coalitions of pairs of agents to ruin this stability. \begin{remark} For Borda and $m=4$, there may be no 2-NE. \end{remark} \begin{proof} Consider the following game:
+However, it takes only coalitions of pairs of agents to ruin this stability.
+Indeed, for Borda and $m=4$, there are candidacy games without 2-NE.
+This can be seen on the following candidacy game: